ne-sachirou/private-values/README.md

 - private-values dose NOT manage secrets in your organization. [valut](https://vaultproject.io) may help you.
 - private-values dose NOT encrypt your secrets.
 Use Bcrypt or other crypt methods.
 - private-values dose NOT store your secrets on a safe cloud server.
 I use private Git repo, or encrypted 7zip archive in a cloud storage for this purpose.
+- private-values is NOT a fast database backend.

 What IS private-values?
 --
 - private-values aggregate your private values and files under 1 directory.
+- The values file `values.yml` is editable for human.
+It's just a YAML format which maps a text key to a text value.

 CONTRIBUTING
 --